vench/statistica/README.md

-# statistica
+# StatisticA

-statistica
+This package allows you to read statistics from various sources and return standard views.

 ### TODO list

 - [ ] base struct
-- [x] store condif statistic
+- [x] store config statistic
 - [ ] operations